ColonelAVP/deploy-todoapp/README.md

 * Python Anywhere

 ## ⭕ Features:
-* The TODO Application has a interactive UI which makes it more intereseting to use.
+* The TODO Application has a interactive UI which makes it more interesting to use.
 * The Todo List Application has User validation, So You can login using multiple users at one time.
-* The Applicaton has Deadline day option in-order to set a due date for partiular task.
+* The Applicaton has Deadline day option in-order to set a due date for particular task.
 * A person can search his/her task with the first word of the Task.

 ## ⭕ References: